The Study Variety of Conformal Kinematics: Study Variety and Null Quadric

 The ideal \eqref{eq:8} of $\SV$ may seem unwieldy at first sight.
 Nonetheless, it has sufficient structure to allow for actual computations.
 We will encounter examples of this later in this text.
 We summarize our findings in

-\begin{theorem} The Study variety $\SV \subset \P^{15}$ of conformal kinematics is given by the ideal \eqref{eq:9} which is generated by ten bilinear equations.
+\begin{theorem} The Study variety $\SV \subset \P^{15}$ of conformal kinematics is given by the ideal \eqref{eq:9} which is generated by ten bilinear polynomials.
 It is a projective variety of dimension ten and degree twelve. \end{theorem}